jcurve/jcurve-internal-docker-api-test/README.md

 *Not sure if this will still happen when we set up with passenger so haven't looked into a permanent fix.
 For now, just `rm sweet_app/api/tmp/pids/server.pid`*

 # [TODO](#todo)
-- we want two(?) pipelines: set up pipeline, test pipeline? or just a smarter pipeline that figures it out with a shell script?
+- make db container persist with a volume